-One of the primary concerns outlined in the IUCN Guidelines is that the original causes of a species' extinction should no longer be present if it is to be considered as appropriate for reintroduction.
-In the case of the lynx in England and the UK, we believe this criterion is met for the following reasons:
+One of the primary concerns outlined in the Translocation Code is that the original causes of a species' extinction should no longer be present if it is to be considered as appropriate for reintroduction.
+In the case of the lynx in Scotland and the UK, we believe this criterion is met for the following reasons:

-- The UK witnessed a large-scale process of afforestation during the 20th century which has led to significant expansion of prey species populations and, in particular, woodland deer populations; - Habitat assessment and connectivity analyses provide conclusive evidence that there is now sufficient habitat in the UK for a viable population of lynx to be sustained; - The fur trade in the UK no longer poses a threat to species of wild animal; and reintroduction projects on the European mainland have experienced great success in comparable scenarios to that in England and have also demonstrated the many benefits associated with such a project.
+- The UK witnessed a large-scale process of afforestation during the 20th century which has led to significant expansion of prey species populations and, in particular, woodland deer populations: - Habitat assessment and connectivity analyses provide conclusive evidence that there is now sufficient habitat in the UK for a viable population of lynx to be sustained; - The fur trade in the UK no longer poses a threat to species of wild animal; and reintroduction projects on the European mainland have experienced great success in comparable scenarios to that in Scotland and have also demonstrated the many benefits associated with such a project.

-• England and the UK have a strong tradition of well regulated hunting, with strict laws in place to control and prohibit hunting where it is deemed undesirable (e.g. those prohibitions under the Wildlife and Countryside Act 1981 and the Wild Mammals (Protection) Act 1996, amongst others)
+Scotland and the UK have a strong tradition of well regulated hunting, with strict laws in place to control and prohibit hunting where it is deemed undesirable (e.g. those prohibitions under the Wildlife and Countryside Act 1981, the Wild Mammals (Scotland) Act 2002 and the Wild Mammals (Protection) Act 1996, amongst others)

-As such, England now provides plentiful habitat and an appropriate environment for the successful establishment and maintenance of lynx populations in the UK.
+As such, Scotland now provides plentiful habitat and an appropriate environment for the successful establishment and maintenance of lynx populations in the UK.
 Multiple